tanuKumari11/StudentManagementSystem/README.md

 # Modules

-  - A powerful Login and Authentication System - Role based authentication and authorization.
+  - A powerful Login .
   - Student Details – Displays the details of all the students, and provides following services:
         a.
 Adding a new student.
         b.
 Editing / Modifying the data of an existing student.